Skip to content

 3. Summary and Bid: All the estimated prices are summarized, markup is added, and all bid docs are created and compiled.
 Then, it’s merged into a bid.

-The survival of a painting contractor who gets work through lump sum contracts or firm price bids often rests on the accuracy of their estimates and the efficiency of their execution.
+The survival of a painting contractor who gets work through lump sum contracts or firm price bids often rests on how accurately they can estimate painting jobs and the efficiency of their execution.
 Unsurprisingly, detailed estimating is necessary for creating a winning bid in a highly competitive trade.

 Why do accurate estimates matter?